-Natasha Novitskaia had successful performance in August 2018 at the Mythos Festival in Taormina singing Amneris in Teatro Greco after being chosen as a winner of their competition in Rome, Italy. (“Il mezzosoprano russo Natasha Novitskaia fu una ottima Amneris, dalla voce traspartente e decisa, senza tentennamenti" Globus Magazine,Italy).
-In April 2019 she was awarded with the Second Prize at the Barry Alexander International Vocal Competition after her returning to Carnegie Zankel Hall in Gala concert singing Carmen.
+Natasha Novitskaia had a successful performance in August 2018 at the Mythos Festival in Taormina singing Amneris in Teatro Greco after being chosen as a winner of their competition in Rome, Italy. (“Il mezzosoprano russo Natasha Novitskaia fu una ottima Amneris, dalla voce traspartente e decisa, senza tentennamenti" Globus Magazine,Italy).
+In April 2019 she was awarded the Second Prize at the Barry Alexander International Vocal Competition after her returning to Carnegie Zankel Hall in Gala concert singing Carmen.

 In her return to Carnegie Zankel Hall in April 2017 Natasha was a featured guest artist in an opera gala honoring the great Italian tenor Giuseppe Giacomini.

 In addition to performing her Amneris at the opening night performance of Aida at the summer’s Mythos Festival in Taormina in 2018, she sang arias in the festival’s Mascagni Gala with conductor Alberto Veronese and she was featured in the Closing Night Gala of the Festival.